Benchmarking Unlearning for Vision Transformers: Model Architectures and Algorithms

 capturing how predictions change when removing an example from training.
-Robust computation of this metric necessitates training large number of models (each retrained on subsets excluding specific examples) to achieve stable estimates, which is especially expensive, particularly for VTs.
+Robust computation of this metric necessitates training a large number of models (each retrained on subsets excluding specific examples) to achieve stable estimates, which is especially expensive, particularly for VTs.
 Proxies like the four \textit{Learning Events Proxies} (Confidence (Conf), Max Confidence (MaxConf), Entropy (Ent), and Binary Accuracy (BA)) \citep{jiang2021characterizingstructuralregularitieslabeled} and \textit{Holdout Retraining (HR)} \citep{carlini2019distributiondensitytailsoutliers} come to the rescue, efficiently estimating memorization scores.
-The formulas for each of these can be found in the Appendix \ref{app:mem}.
+The proxy definitions and their correlations with Feldman memorization scores are given in Section \ref{app:mem}.

 RUM leverages memorization to improve unlearning performance.
 It is structured in three stages: (1) \textit{Refinement}: Partitions the forget set into homogeneous subsets based on memorization scores of examples in the forget set.
-Specifically, it creates three partitions consisting of low-, medium- and highly-memorized forget examples.
-(2)\textit{Matching}: Selects suitable unlearning methods tailored to each partition.
-(3)\textit{Unlearning}: Applies an unlearning algorithm sequentially on the three partitions.
+Specifically, it creates three partitions consisting of low-, medium- and high-memorization forget examples.
+(2) \textit{Matching}: Selects suitable unlearning methods tailored to each partition.
+(3) \textit{Unlearning}: Applies an unlearning algorithm sequentially on the three partitions.

-We evaluate FT, NegGrad+, and SalUn within the RUM framework.
+We evaluate Fine-tune, NegGrad+, and SalUn within the RUM framework.
 Concretely, RUM applies each base unlearning method sequentially to the three memorization-based partitions (e.g., RUM(SalUn)).
-For simplicity, we refer to these instantiations as SalUn, NegGrad+, and FT, respectively.
+For simplicity, unless explicitly stated as ``vanilla'', all results in Sections 4.3--4.6 use the RUM-integrated version of the corresponding base method.
 We adopt this evaluation protocol because instantiating MU algorithms within RUM has been shown to substantially strengthen their performance \citep{zhao2024makesunlearninghard}.
-For completeness, we additionally demonstrate in Section \ref{app:rum-vs-vanilla} in Appendix that this improvement over vanilla instantiations also holds for Vision Transformers.
+For completeness, we additionally demonstrate in Section \ref{app:rum-vs-vanilla} that this improvement over vanilla instantiations also holds for Vision Transformers.